8 Different Types of Car Battery Problems(Troubles)

 6. Corrosion of Battery Terminals and Clamps

 Corrosion usually occurs on the battery terminals and clamps due to oxidation.
 It breaks the circuit.
-Therefore, the battery terminals and clamps should be cleaned periodically.
+Therefore, the battery terminals and clamps should be cleaner periodically.

 7. Loss of Water